AdvitDeepak/about-advit/docs/01_experience.md

 ![Experience Banner](../assets/images/ExperienceBanner.svg)

-I interned at **TigerGraph** and **UC Berkeley's OpenARK** team, volunteered for high school **student government** and the **Tech Interactive**, and worked at **Kumon Math & Reading**.
+I've interned with **Cisco Research**, **TigerGraph** and **UC Berkeley's Center for Augmented Cognition**.
+Additionally, I've been a proud volunteer at San Jose's **Tech Interactive**, served as part of **student government**, and worked at **Kumon Math & Reading**.

-Additionally, I'm currently interning as an **AI Projects Intern** with UCLA's ACM AI Committee.
+Currently, I'm an **AI Projects Officer** and the **Internal Affairs Director** at UCLA ACM.

+## **Cisco Research** 📚

+> Fast Facts: Spring '22 - Present, Developing NLP pipelines, Knowledge Graph generation

+As an NLP intern at Cisco Research, I'm currently developing a platform to <font color=#0096FF>assemble models, datasets, & evaluation metrics for custom, flexible NLP pipelines</font>.
+This tool will allow data scientists and researchers to easily build, test, and modify their custom pipelines and models.
+Additionally, I've been researching and implementing new methods for <font color=#0096FF>generating Knowledge Graphs from non-trivial text</font> (paper pending). *More info coming soon!*

 ## **ACM AI @ UCLA** 🧠

-> Fast Facts: Fall '21 - Present, Creating projects and RL track
+> Fast Facts: Fall '21 - Present, Creating projects and NLP, RL track

 With the AI Projects team, I've been helping <font color=#0096FF>guide groups of 30+ students</font> over the span of 10 weeks as they learn and develop CNN classifiers.
 Additionally, I helped create a <font color=#0096FF>Casssava Leaf Disease classifier</font> using Kaggle and PyTorch.
-Currently, our team is curating a brand new Reinforcement Learning track centered around the game <font color=#0096FF>*Super Auto Pets*</font>.
+Currently, our team is curating a brand new NLP track centered around Quora's <font color=#0096FF>*Insincere Question Classifier*</font> challenge.

 [Cassava Leaf Detection Repo](https://github.com/uclaacmai/leaf-us-alone){ .md-button .md-button--secondary } [ACM AI Linktree](https://linktr.ee/acm_ai_ucla){ .md-button .md-button--secondary } [ACM AI GitHub](https://github.com/uclaacmai){ .md-button .md-button--secondary }